Congratulations! You’ve graduated college and are ready to settle into your first post-graduation job.

 Take Advantage of the Diversity Around You

-Working side-by-side with different generations may be a bit scary at first, but the truth is that it’s a huge benefit for your career.
+Working side-by-side with different generations may be a bit scary at first, but the truth is that it’s a massive benefit for your career.
 There’s a lot of wisdom in people who are older — and younger — than you are.

 Make sure you learn to communicate professionally with everyone and consider their perspective, life experiences, and goals.
 When you do, you’ll find that other generations are happy to accept you and learn from you as well!